customd/eloquent-model-encrypt/README.md

-privatekey | storage/_certs/private.key | Can be either a path, or the key contents itself. models | Array | You can extend the models for the different key storage logic. throw_on_missing_key | false | Have the engine throw a `DecryptException` when trying to decrypt a record without the appropriate key.
+privatekey | storage/_certs/private.key | Can be either a path, or the key contents itself. models | Array | You can extend the models for the different key storage logic. throw_on_missing_key | false | Have the engine throw a `DecryptException` when trying to decrypt a record without the appropriate key. pem | [] | holds the class for the PEM store (Cache, Session or Custom class with its settings) listener | bool | switch on to enable auto-listener for login / logout events along with the PEM above.

 <a name="keyproviders"></a>